Best Grow Lights for Beginners

 SANSI 15W E27 Grow Light Bulb

 Despite its small size, the bulb produces strong, even light across a 1–2 plant area.
-The 60° beam angle helps focus light where it’s needed, and the white full-spectrum output is gentle on the eyes — ideal for kitchen counters or living rooms.
+The 60° beam angle helps focus light where it’s needed, and the white full-spectrum output is gentle on the eyes, making it ideal for kitchen counters or living rooms.

 Best for: lamps you already own; basil, coriander, seedlings, microgreens